JeremyXZ/movie_watchlist/README.md

 Using localStorage and rendering the stored data

 Saving data on one page and retrieving them on another proved to be a bit tricky.
-I used conditonals to detact if a second page is present, if yes, the data is retrieved and rendered to the second page.
+I used conditonals to detact if a second page is present, if yes, the data are retrieved and rendered to the second page.
 There are quite a few actions for showing and hiding some messages.
 I struggled a bit to figure out the logics of arraning various messages properly, partly because they appeared in two seperate pages.